junior-slv/calculator/README.md

 # 🖥 **About**
-# At this project, I developed a simple calculator.
+At this project, I developed a simple calculator.
 # 🚀 **Techs**

----Typescript
+Typescript <br>
----Html
+Html <br>
----Css
+Css